Gardening in the Northern Neck Canceled/Postponed

 Our organization supports a variety of programs specifically targeted to the unique growing conditions and environmental concerns of our largely rural region, which is bordered by two major river systems and the Chesapeake Bay.
-Activities highlighted on this web site include: science enrichment programs in the schools; seminars and workshops for gardeners; gardening advice newspaper articles; horticultural therapy for seniors; a speakers' bureau; shoreline advisory services, and specialized gardens demonstrating basic gardening principles.
+Activities highlighted on this web site include: science enrichment programs in the schools; seminars and workshops for gardeners; gardening advice; horticultural therapy for seniors; a speakers' bureau; shoreline advisory services; and specialized gardens demonstrating basic gardening principles.

 The Northern Neck Master Gardener Association is a non-profit, tax-exempt organization.
 Annually, we contribute thousands of volunteer hours in the four counties of the Northern Neck.
 In 2017, Northern Neck Master Gardeners contacted more than 19,300 people and contributed 11,857 hours to the community valued at $317,175.
 In addition, the Northern Neck Master Gardeners' Facebook page reached more than 17,000 people.
 Statewide there are more than 4,000 active Master Gardener volunteers serving almost all of Virginia's counties and independent cities.

 Virginia Cooperative Extension programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
 An equal opportunity/affirmative action employer.
 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; M. Ray McKinnie, Administrator, 1890 Extension Program, Virginia State University, Petersburg.